The Automox dashboard provides a high-level view of your device patch and compliance status.

 - The device will not do well in the normal patch process.

-The Exceptions category allows you to identify and monitor these types of “special” devices.
-By identifying a device as an exception, Automox continues to manage these devices, but does not include any errors from these in the Needs Attention category statistics.
+The Excluded From Reports category allows you to identify and monitor these types of “special” devices.
+By identifying a device for exclusion from reports, Automox continues to manage these devices, but does not include any errors from these in the Needs Attention category statistics.
 This way you can continue to manage and monitor these special devices without having failures caused by these devices skew any of your reporting or metrics.
-You can mark a device as an exception from the Device Details page.
-To do this, toggle the Exception switch between Yes and No.
+You can exclude a device from reports on the Device Details page.
+To do this, switch the Exclude From Reports toggle on or off.

-The interface now has the navigation above the dashboard.
-The functionality of the platform remains unchanged.
+The interface navigation is above the dashboard.
 To access devices, software, policies, and reports, use the options: Devices, Software, Manage, and Reports, as shown here:

 Managing Your Organization